Bhargavi09/Portfolio-new/README.md

 # Portfolio-new
-A complete from Scratch Portfolio
+A complete from scratch Portfolio